 Your League’s compliance team offers compliance audits in selected areas.
-We will publicize new services.
-To schedule or learn more about your League's compliance audits, please contact Clark Jefferson at 800.768.3344, ext.
-616 or email@example.com.
+To schedule or learn more about your League's compliance audits, contact your League's Debra Scott at 800.768.3344, ext.
+614 or email@example.com for information about the following services.

 ACH Self Audit